Things to Do in Kigali in September

 Nyungwe Forest Canopy Walks and Primate Tracking

-Kigali City Cultural Walking Tours
+Kigali Genocide Memorial and Historical Walking Tours

-Akagera National Park Game Drives
+Akagera National Park Safari Game Drives

 September Events & Festivals